“KWAM1 Is Not Royalty”: Man Alleges on the Origin of Singer Amid Kingship Battle, Video Trends

 Balogun Eko claimed that people in Ijebuland do not want K1 De Ultimate to be the next Awujale because he is not peaceful, and that they regard him as a problematic figure.

-The public analyst also said that K1 De Ultimate has existing contractual relationships with politicians and other high-profile individuals for them to play, and that the people of Ijebu would not tolerate a situation in which a king also performs as a Fuji musician.
+The public analyst also said that K1 De Ultimate has existing contractual relationships with politicians and other high-profile individuals for performances, adding that the people of Ijebu would not tolerate a situation where a king continues to perform as a Fuji musician.

 Read also